Find a Job

 Frankfurt

-Posted 8 months ago
+Posted 5 months ago

-Description Our client is a dedicated Data Centre Construction company providing turnkey solutions to our clients, headquartered in Dublin and delivering throughout Europe.
-They specialise in providing Turnkey Data Centre Solutions, providing services from design, through to construction across the full range of civil, structural, architectural, mechanical and electrical services as well as commissioning.
-As an engineering focused organisation, Our client have grown to become one of the leading and most trusted companies in our sector.
-We are currently constructing multiple Turnkey Data Centre Projects in 9 different European Countries, equating to over 320MW of IT load in flight.
-We are pleased to announce that we are currently seeking a Civils Lead to join our team.
-Below is a list of typical duties but is not exclusive of all duties that are required to be carried out during the project.
-Reports to: CSA Lead Responsibilities
+Position Summary Our client specialises in providing turnkey data centre solutions, providing services from design, through to construction across the full range of civil, structural, architectural, mechanical and electrical services as well as commissioning.
+Our client has grown to become the leading and most trusted company in our sector and is the only dedicated Data Centre delivery partner in Europe.
+We are currently constructing multiple turnkey data centre projects in 7 different European countries, equating to over 430 MW of IT load in flight.
+We are pleased to announce that we are currently seeking a Mechanical Engineer to join our team.
+This position will be site-based in Frankfurt, Germany.
+The Mechanical Engineer will oversee technical project delivery including reviewing tender documentation, selection of plant and materials and submittals, coordination of the services, and oversight of the production of coordinated drawings.
+Responsibilities

 Requirements

-• Bachelor’s degree in CSA Engineering or similar preferred
+• Bachelors’ degree in Engineering or similar

 Job Features